adchungcsc/AWSome/README.md

 # AWSome
 A serverless website that can be automatically deployed to AWS using CDK.
+The front end is hosted in an s3 bucket while the backend is handled by lambda functions which will spin up on demand.
+Costs associated with running this site are low.

 *[Curent deployed site](http://adchungcsc.s3-website-us-east-1.amazonaws.com/)*